-- 2.18 Bovingdon is a compact village in the south of the Borough of Dacorum, with a population of approximately 4,600.
+- 2.19 Bovingdon is a compact village in the south of the Borough of Dacorum, with a population of approximately 4,600.
 It is situated approximately 25 miles (30km) north west of London, 3 miles south west of Hemel Hempstead and 3 miles north east of Chesham in Buckinghamshire.
-The village has links to Hemel Hempstead and Chesham via the B405 (Chesham Road / Hempstead Road / Box Lane) and to the surrounding countryside to the south and east via local roads. - 2.19 The village has a vibrant local centre concentrated along the High Street, providing a range of convenience and specialist shops, pubs and restaurants.
-There is planning permission for a new 'Tesco Metro' store on the junction of Hempstead Road and Chesham Road, on the northern gateway to the village. - 2.20 Local Allocation LA6 is situated to the south of The Mount Prison and is separated from the prison itself by Lancaster Drive to the north.
-This area is referred to as "the site" within this master plan.
+The village has links to Hemel Hempstead and Chesham via the B405 (Chesham Road / Hempstead Road / Box Lane) and to the surrounding countryside and other nearby villages to the south and east via local roads. - 2.20 The village has a vibrant (designated) Local Centre concentrated along the High Street (part of which is designated as a Shopping Area in a Local Centre), providing a range of convenience and specialist shops, pubs and restaurants.
+There is planning permission for a new 'Tesco Metro' store on the junction of Hempstead Road and Chesham Road, at the northern gateway to the village. - 2.21 Local Allocation LA6 is situated to the south of HMP The Mount Prison and is separated from the prison itself by Lancaster Drive to the north.
+This area is referred to as "the site" within this Master Plan.

-Figure 3: Aerial photograph of the LA6 site
+Figure 3: Aerial Photograph of the LA6 Chesham Road/Molyneaux Avenue Site